-Your first transfer is free.
+Your first two transfers are fee- free.
 Azimo says that the fees can vary based on where you are sending to and from, and the delivery method that you choose.

 Azimo launched in 2012.
 You can transfer money in over 60 currencies and direct to bank transfers take one to three working days with a minimum transfer of £10 and a maximum transfer of £3,000.

-SAVVY TIP: if you refer a friend using an invite code and they make an international transfer of £50 or more, you’ll both get £10 off your next transfer.
-There’s no limit to the number of friends you can refer – if you get three and make a £50 transfer, you’ll receive an extra £25 on top.
+SAVVY TIP: if you refer a friend using an invite code and they make an international transfer of £100 or more, they’ll get £10 off – and you’ll get £10 off your next transfer too.
+There’s no limit to the number of friends you can refer.

-You can download the Azimo app on Apple and Android.
+You can download the Azimo app via the App Store and Google Play.
 Their customer support team is available Monday to Friday, 9am to 6pm on the phone or via web chat (you have to be logged into your account to contact them via web chat).